wallarug/capstone2020/README.md

 # Capstone Projects 2020
 Workspace for Capstone 2020.
 Semester 2 Sydney University.

+## EVENT - LIVE STREAM
+The students will be giving their final presentations in a live stream.
+Watch here: https://www.youtube.com/watch?v=6H6geVCDLH8

 ## Weekly Meeting Slots - Weekdays
 All meetings will be 15 minutes from now on.